U-AMC/PCM_gtsam/README.md

 ### What is PCM?
+Pairwise Consistent Measurement Set Maximization (PCM) technique proposed by Mangelson et al. for outlier rejection and tailor it to a fully distributed setup.
+PCM checks if pairs of inter-robot loop closures are consistent with each other, and then search for a large set of mutually-consistent loop closures.
+(DOOR-SLAM)

 PCM requires several assumption and metric to determine if two inter-robot measurement **z**<sub>ik</sub><sup>ab</sup> and **z**<sub>jl</sub><sup>ab</sup> are pairwise consistent Covariance function of inter-robot loop-pair is defined as following: